 Ps.
+82:3

+-

-82:3 Isa.
+Isa.
 1:17

 One urban church is in a community plagued by gun violence.
 In 2011 the clear prophetic voice of its pastor rang out during an urban ministry congress in a large city.
 Here are sample thoughts found in his speech: "Christians must stop the death march!"
 Referring to the biblical story of when Jesus stopped the funeral train for the widow of Nain's son (Luke 7:11-17), he explained how the church could not sit idly by while street violence escalated in their community.
-He asked his audience, "Are we simply a church that stands up to do eulogies?"
-Instead, we need to ask ourselves if we are a church that works to relieve suffering.
+He asked his audience, "Are we simply a church that stands up to do eulogies?
+Is it not to ask God, 'Why do You allow suffering?
+God says, 'Why do you allow suffering.'"